|Nation||United States of America (USA)|

 - First spacecraft to image the entire surface of Venus

 May 5, 1989: Deployed from cargo bay of Space Shuttle Atlantis

 Aug.
 10, 1990: Arrived in Venus orbit

 Oct.
-13, 1994: Contact lost after spacecraft was commanded to plunge into Venusian atmosphere
+13, 1994: Contact lost after Magellan was commanded to plunge into the atmosphere of Venus

 In Depth: Magellan

 Magellan, named after the Portuguese explorer Ferdinand Magellan (1480-1521), was the first deep space probe launched by the United States in almost 11 years, and also the first probe launched by a space shuttle.

 The Challenger disaster in January 1986 profoundly impacted the shuttle launch manifest into the 1990s, which included a number of planetary missions.
 Magellan, for example, was delayed by at least a year.